arxignis/moat/README.md

 ## Modes

-Moat can run in two modes:
+Synapse can run in two modes:

 ### Reverse Proxy Mode (Default)

-Moat runs as a full-featured reverse proxy with HTTP/HTTPS support, forwarding requests to upstream servers while applying access rules and threat intelligence at the kernel level.
+Synapse runs as a full-featured reverse proxy with HTTP/HTTPS support, forwarding requests to upstream servers while applying access rules and threat intelligence at the kernel level.

 **Features:**
 - HTTP/HTTPS reverse proxy